-We couldn’t put together a list of the most comfortable CPAP machines of 2018 and not include this.
+We couldn’t put together a list of the most comfortable CPAP masks and not include this.
 But is it a full-face?
 Nasal?
 Nasal pillow?
 Well, it’s kind of a hybrid.
 And a very comfortable hybrid at that.

 What we like…

 The Mirage has trampoline action nasal pillows.
 Meaning each nasal prong moves independently from the other.
 So you’re less likely to get one squashed up when you’re laid in a certain position.
 It also means a very effective seal which is less likely to be breached.

 This is where you get the benefits of the hybrid mask.
 The Mirage as a dual wall mouth cushion, meaning a comfortable and effective seal but no chin strap required.
 Again, adding to the comfort.

 This is often the compromise CPAP patients have to weigh up.
 Do you want to receive the full impact of your machine or do you not want to potentially feel smothered by a full-face mask.
 We love this halfway between the two.

 You might move around in the night but your CPAP mask won’t.
 The head straps are stabilized so you won’t feel any give or sliding around.
 The last thing you want is to get yourself comfortable to then notice something isn’t quite in the right place and is going to bug you.

 Its minimalist design doesn’t just help the comfort.
 It also makes it a lot easier to take apart for cleaning and transportation.

 Some users report a few issues with the elbow joint being a bit flimsy.
 Although this is not echoed by everyone, so we can only assume they are just particularly active in their sleep!